-TWB has two key objectives
+TWB has three key objectives

 TWB carries out R&D projects